wushaobo/devpi-docker/README.md

 ## run
 1. Modify docker-compose.yml with the user name and password you would like, as well as the port forwarding.
 2. Auto deploy (or manually copy) the docker-compose.yml to the target server.
-3. Run `docker-compose -f docker-compose.yml up -d`
+3. Run `docker-compose -f docker-compose.yml up -d devpi-server`

 ## verify
 - When opening web page, basic auth (`demouser:demopwd`) will be required.
 - When executing `devpi use ADDRESS` cmd, the ADDRESS has to be with basic auth
 - When executing `devpi login USER_NAME`, the PASSWORD works.
-- When installing pip package, you have to use extra index, like `--extra-link-url=http://demouser:demopwd@127.0.0.1:3141/demouser/dev/+simple`
+- When installing pip package, you have to use extra index, like `--extra-link-url=http://demouser:demopwd@10.66.66.66:3141/demouser/dev/+simple`